Before Your Spine Surgery

 Please bring a list of all of your current medications.
 The care team will need this in order to make sure you continue to receive your needed medicines.
 Please make sure you note the name of the drug, the dosage (how much you take each time, for example 10 mg) and how often you take it.

-We recommend that you bring personal items such as your toothbrush, glasses, hearing aids, dentures and slippers.
-Slippers should have a non-skid sole with an enclosed back.
+We recommend that you bring personal items such as your glasses, hearing aids, dentures and walking shoes with a sturdy, flat bottom.
 This provides greater stability when walking.
 Please refrain from bringing any valuables to the hospital.
-Please remove any jewelry and leave at home.
+Please remove any jewelry and leave it at home.

 A picture identification card (driver’s license) and your insurance card will also be needed so place these in a safe and accessible spot when arriving to for surgery or leave with a trusted relative or friend accompanying you.